azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 E.g., you can access the _city_ property of the first address of a customer object via ```/addresses/0/city```.

 Adding an index can significantly reduce the query time and consumed RUs, but can also be expensive when adding or updating a document, because after each action, the index has to be recalculated/recreated for the document data.
-So, if you have write-intensive workloads, it better to tweak the indexing policy.
+So, if you have write-intensive workloads, it is better to tweak the indexing policy.

 Let's have a look at the _customer_ document.
 The indexing policy has been adjusted to NOT(!) index fields like _firstName_, _title_, _addresses_ etc. Adding or updating a customer consumes ~ 8.5 RUs.
 Using the standard indexing policy (which means all properties will be indexed), the same operation consumes ~13.2 RUs.
 That's about 150% "the price".